flyingstick22/electricity-saver-I/README.md

 ## Summary

-The whole project is in "alpha" phase and basics work as planned.
-There are lot of room for improvements (e.g. error handling and pure code improvements) and one possible next step is cloud deployment and code modifications so, that virtual machine would handle relay controls via Shelly's cloud API.
+The project is in "alpha" phase and basic functions works as planned.
+There are lot of room for improvements (e.g. error handling and pure code improvements) and one possible future dev step cloud be cloud deployment so, that virtual machine in the cloud would handle relay controls (via Shelly's cloud API).
+This would remove the need for local computer.
+That's it for now.

 Happy scripting!